Easy quantum groups: 3b. Envelopes, tori

-\begin{proof} By definition of $E^p_{kl}$, and by using Proposition 3.15, these linear spaces $E^p_{kl}$ form an increasing filtration of $C_{kl}$.
-The same remains true when completing into tensor categories, and so we have an increasing filtration, as follows:
+(2) In the general case, $p\in\mathbb N$, the family $E^p=(E^p_{kl})$ constructed above is not necessarily a tensor category, but we can consider the tensor category $C^p$ generated by it, as indicated.
+By definition of $E^p_{kl}$, and by using Proposition 3.15, these linear spaces $E^p_{kl}$ form an increasing filtration of $C_{kl}$.
+The same remains true when completing into tensor categories, so we have an increasing filtration, as follows:

-At the quantum group level now, we obtain the decreasing intersection in the statement.
-Finally, the last assertion is clear from Proposition 3.15. \end{proof}
+(3) At the quantum group level now, we obtain the decreasing intersection in the statement.
+Finally, the last statement is a definition, coming from all this. \end{proof}